kpcore/Cloud-Engineering-Google-Cloud-Specialization/2-Essential Google Cloud Infrastructure Foundation/3-Virtual Machines/Notes.md

 * Now that I've covered some of these snapshot use cases, let's explore the concept of a disk snapshot.
 First of all, this slide is titled persistent disk snapshots because snapshots are available only to persistent disks and not to local SSDs.
 Snapshots are different from public images and custom images which are used primarily to create instances or configure instance templates, in that snapshots are useful for periodic backup of the data on your persistent disks.
 * Snapshots are incremental and automatically compressed, so you can create regular snapshots on a persistent disk faster and at a much lower cost than if you regularly created a full image of the disk.
 As we saw with the previous examples, snapshots can be restored to a new persistent disk, allowing for a move to a new zone.
 * Another common Compute Engine action is to resize your persistent disk.
 The added benefit of increasing storage capacity is to improve I/O performance.
 This can be achieved while the disk is attached to a running VM without having to create a snapshot.
 Now, while you can grow disk and size, you can never shrink them.
 So keep this in mind.
+* Cloud Storage offers the Object Lifecycle Management feature to set a Time to Live (TTL) for objects, archive older versions of objects, or "downgrade" storage classes of objects to help manage costs.

 ## Review